Proverbs 5:3

 Her feet go down to death; her steps take hold on hell.

-“That they may keep thee from the strange woman, from the stranger which flattereth with her words.”
+“To deliver thee from the strange woman, even from the stranger which flattereth with her words;”